lweasel/piquant/docs/commands.rst

 * ``--plot-format``: The file format in which graphs produced during the analysis of this quantification run will be written to - one of "pdf", "svg" or "png" (default "pdf").
 * ``--grouped-threshold``: When producing graphs of statistics plotted against groups of transcripts determined by a transcript classifier (see :ref:`assessment-transcript-classifiers`), only groups with greater than this number of transcripts will contribute to the plot.
 * ``--error-fraction-threshold``: When producing graphs, transcripts whose estimated TPM (transcripts per million) is greater than this percentage higher or lower than their real TPM are considered above threshold for the "error fraction" statistic (default: 10).
-* ``--not-present-cutoff``: When producing graphs, for example of the sensitivity and specificity of transcript detection by quantification methods, this cut-off value of the transcript TPM is used to determine whether the transcript is considered to be present or not (default: 0.1).
+* ``--not-present-cutoff``:  Prior to any statistics being calculated, all real and estimated TPM values below this cut-off value are truncated to zero, to avoid biasing analyses with differences between very low real and estimated TPM values that are likely of little biological interest (default 0.1).

 Prepare for quantification (``prequantify``)
 --------------------------------------------